M. P. Shah Medical College

-M. P. Shah Medical College, Jamnagar (also Shri M. P. Shah Medical College) is a medical college in Jamnagar, Gujarat, India.
-It is associated with the Guru Gobindsingh Hospitals, the second largest hospital complex in the state of Gujarat.
-The college is notable for having a solarium.
+Shri Meghji Pethraj Shah Government Medical College (also known as M. P. Shah Medical College), named after Meghji Pethraj Shah, is a public medical college in Jamnagar, Gujarat, India.
+It is associated with the Guru Gobindsingh Government Hospital (G.G.G.
+Hospital), formerly known as Irwin Hospital, the second-largest hospital complex in the state of Gujarat.

 History

 G.G.
-Hospital (the academic medical center associated with M.P.
+Hospital (the academic medical center associated with the M.P.
 Shah Medical College) was inaugurated by Lord Irwin in 1927.
-In 1933, during the rule of Digvijaysinhji Ranjitsinhji Irwin Hospital was expanded, with the addition of specialty departments.
-Shri Abdul Karim Jamal started a dispensary opposite Irwin Hospital (A. K. Jamal Dispensary) and the Sarmatwala dispensary was started during this period.
+In 1933, during the rule of Digvijaysinhji Ranjitsinhji, the Irwin Hospital was expanded, with the addition of specialty departments.
+Abdul Karim Jamal started a dispensary opposite Irwin Hospital (A. K. Jamal Dispensary) and the Sarmatwala dispensary was started during this period.
 All these dispensaries including the city dispensary were merged with G.G Hospital — hence the name G.G.
 Hospitals.

 In 1954, M. P. Shah Medical College came into existence and Irwin hospital was affiliated with it.
-In 2000, on the eve of the 300th birthday anniversary of Lord Guru Gobind Singh — as one of his five disciples (Punj Pyare), Mokam Singh, who got established at Bat Dwarka — Gujarat government renamed the Irwin Group of Hospitals as Guru Gobind Singh Hospital.
+In 2000, on the eve of the 300th birthday anniversary of Lord Guru Gobind Singh, Government of Gujarat renamed the Irwin Group of Hospitals as Guru Gobind Singh Hospital.

 Dr. Dadabhai and Dr. Kalyaniwala Khandbahadur were the first heads of Irwin Group of Hospitals.
 Dr. Ruks Thomas (FRCS) was appointed as the first surgeon general in 1927.
-Dr. Pranjivan Manekchand Mehta was his successor.
+Dr. Pranjivandas Manekchand Mehta was his successor.
 At the establishment of M.P.
-Shah Medical College in 1954,Dr.Ramniklal C. Talsania & then Dr. P. C. Rakshit took over from Dr. P. M. Mehta as the first dean and medical superintendent.
+Shah Medical College in 1954, Dr. Ramniklal C. Talsania & then Dr. P. C. Rakshit took over from Dr. P. M. Mehta as the first dean and medical superintendent.
 At present Dr. Deepak Tiwari is medical superintendent of G.G.
 Hospital.